redhat-cop/rhis-builder/README.md

   - configure synchronization

 We build 2 container hosts to support our [tang servers](https://github.com/latchset/tang) for [Network Bound Disk Encryption (NBDE)](https://access.redhat.com/articles/6987053)
-  - build the server instance using Satellite, includes configuring the host as IdM client
+  - build the server instances using Satellite, includes configuring the host as IdM client
   - download the tang container to each host
   - configure and test the container deployment
   - register the tang server urls with Satellite for encrypted deployments